-The test area shall have a suitable surface and must be a minimum of 1024 square metres.
-Each side of the ring being a minimum of 30m for outdoor rings.
-All rings must be square or rectangular.
+All rings must be square or rectangular and the test area shall have a suitable surface.
+Outdoor rings must be a minimum of 1,024 square metres with no one side measuring less than 30m.
 Indoor rings are recommended to be 600 square metres but must be a minimum of 450 square metres with no one side measuring less than 15m.
-For outdoor all-weather arenas of one or more rings that are enclosed by structure, fence, or permanent barrier each ring is recommended to be 800 square metres but must be a minimum of 600 square metres with no one side measuring less than 20m.
+For outdoor all weather arenas of one or more rings that are enclosed by structure, fence or permanent barrier each ring is recommended to be 800 square metres but must be a minimum of 600 square metres with no one side measuring less than 20m.

 All indoor and outdoor all weather permanently enclosed rings for Prestige Events and/or Championship classes must be a minimum of 800 square metres with no one side measuring less than 20m.
-The ring area includes space for officials, including the scrime and ring party, but where possible the ring tent should be outside the ring area.
+The ring area includes the space for officials, including the scrime and ring party, but where possible the ring tent should be outside the ring area.